rfc-2549/sakisafe/doc/lainsafecli.md

 have tor running at 127.0.0.1:9050 If LWP::Protocol::socks is not installed, \--tor is ignored, so don\'t try it

+*\--i2p* Routes the traffic through I2P.
+This uses the HTTP proxy (which is normally in port 4444).
+So *LWP::Protocol::socks* is not necessary.

 *\--get-response* If the server returned an error, \--get-response will make lainsafecli print the content, so it can help you find out why lainsafecli isn\'t working!